abertierir/abertierir.github.io/index.md

 ---

+I’m founder of MORE.
+I previously was a Test Automation Engineer at EPAM.

+My primary interesrs are in Public, Urban, and Real State Economics, I’m also interested in Materials, Bioengineering, Nanotechnology, Big Data and Machine Learning.

+You can find my [CV here](https://www.notion.so/CV-1b3748e53ac140baa4ef55712aaaf0f6).

+If you want to talk to me you can make an appoinment here. **// Use calendy**

 I'm an Assistant Profesor at the [Economics Department at Universidad de los Andes](https://economia.uniandes.edu.co/).
 I previously was a Postdoctoral Research Associate in Data Science in Applied Microeconomics at the [National Center for Supercomputing Applications](http://www.ncsa.illinois.edu/).

 My primary interests are in Public, Urban, and Real Estate Economics.
 I'm also interested in Applied Econometrics, Big Data, and Machine Learning.